maroufpaul/NetworkAnalysisOysters/README.md

 ## 📊 Key Results

+> The MIQP surrogate retains self-recruitment (the connectivity diagonal), matching the JARS ODE.
+Zeroing it is reported only as a sensitivity check in the handover report; it leaves the base/size selections unchanged and the cross-matrix and 7-site backbones unaffected.

 ### Validation
 All ODE scores reported in the handover were independently re-derived with `validate.py`.
 The ten heuristic scores match the original logs **exactly to six decimal places**.